MatSM32/Cloud-Red-Blue-Team-/README.md

 ![image](https://github.com/MatSM32/Cloud-Red-Blue-Team-/assets/150560131/a2806146-a346-408f-b4aa-fd9e93ace708)

-I chose the TLS vulnerability one and it gives you information on the vulnerability and what you should do to mitigate it:
+I chose the TLS vulnerability and it gives you information on the vulnerability and what you should do to mitigate it:
 ![image](https://github.com/MatSM32/Cloud-Red-Blue-Team-/assets/150560131/471159b3-f1d3-4c21-8c41-d95c6ceeb0b5)